 Human ATM: Family members or others constantly dip into your wallet.
-They “borrow” money to pay the rent or electric bill, for example, and then conveniently “forget” to repay you.
+For example, they “borrow” money to pay the rent or electric bill and then conveniently “forget” to repay you.

-Pushover Partner: Your spouse, partner, or best friend runs up bills or asks you to cosign loans they don’t repay.
-They may also convince you to buy things they want, and you don’t.
+Pushover Partner: Your spouse, partner, or a best friend runs up bills or asks you to cosign loans they don’t repay.
+They may also convince you to buy things they want and you don’t.

 What to Do If You Think You’ve Been the Victim of Elder Abuse and Undue Influence

-First and foremost, tell someone else-—someone outside the immediate situation, such as a doctor, social worker, or other trusted advisor.
-If you’re not sure who to trust, you can also contact your local police department’s non-emergency line.
+First and foremost, tell someone else-—someone outside the immediate situation, such as a doctor, social worker, or another trusted advisor.
+If you’re unsure who to trust, you can also contact your local police department’s non-emergency line.